 Log files

-When you run an application, the Genero Application Server (GAS) creates log files which may be viewed for troubleshooting.
+When an application runs, the Genero Application Server (GAS) creates per-session and component log files for troubleshooting and audit.

 Important: